Flying the Luxembourg flag

 The ship must be classified by one of the following approved classification societies:

-Each ship applying for registration to fly the Luxembourg flag must undergo / have undergone an inspection by the maritime administration of an EU Member State or an approved classification society.
+Any vessel applying for registration under the Luxembourg flag must have been inspected by the maritime administration of an EU Member State or by an approved classification society.

 Composition of the crew

-The master of a ship flying the Luxembourg flag must be a national of an EU Member State.
+The master of a ship flying the Luxembourg flag must be a national of a European Union Member State.
 In some cases, the Minister can grant an exemption to the nationality requirement.

 All seafarers employed on a ship flying the Luxembourg flag must have a Luxembourg seaman's book.